Around The Worlds

 Step 5: Hold for a moment and then reverse the motion back to the starting position.

 Step 6: Repeat for 3-4 sets of 10-12 repetitions.

-Step 1: Stand with your feet hip width, knees slightly bent and weight in each hand
+Step 1: To perform elbow kisses, stand with your feet hip width, knees slightly bent and weight in each hand

 Step 2: Bend elbows about 90 degrees, and raise both arms out to the sides (your arms should resemble a goal post in this position)